 - The chimney connector is the stovepipe from the woodstove to the chimney.
-The chimney connector stovepipe is 6" (152 mm) diameter, 24 stainless steel connector pipe.
-Do not use mild steel, aluminum or galvanized steel pipe they cannot withstand the extreme temperatures of a wood fire. - Only install this stove to a lined masonry chimney or an approved high temperature prefabricated residential type building heating appliance chimney.
+The chimney connector stovepipe is 6" (152 mm) diameter, 24 MSG or 25 MSG blued steel connector pipe.
+Do not use aluminum or galvanized steel pipe - they cannot withstand the extreme temperatures of a wood fire. - The thimble is a manufactured (or site-constructed) device installed in combustible walls through which the chimney connector passes to the chimney.
+It keeps the walls from igniting.
+You must use a wall thimble when installing a chimney connector through a combustible wall to the chimney. - A wall pass-through (or chimney support package) also keeps the walls from igniting.
+You must use one when connecting through a wall or ceiling to a prefabricated chimney. - Only install this stove to a lined masonry chimney or an approved high temperature prefabricated residential type building heating appliance chimney.
 Do not connect this stove to a chimney serving another appliance; you will compromise the safe operation of both the wood stove and the connected appliance. - A liner is the UL 1777 or ULC S635 (for factory built fireplace or masonry) chimney.

 You must connect your stove to a chimney comparable to those recommended in this manual.
 Do not use stovepipe as a chimney.
-Use stovepipe for installations only to connect the stove to a proper chimney.
+Use stovepipe for freestanding installations only to connect the stove to a proper chimney.